Biden to propose major immigration legislation this week - The Boston Globe

 Advertisement

-Beneficiaries of the Deferred Action for Childhood Arrivals - which granted key protections for "dreamers" - and the temporary protected status (TPS) program for migrants from disaster-ravaged nations could apply for a green card immediately.
-The details were described by transition officials who spoke on the condition of anonymity because they were not authorized to speak publicly.
+Beneficiaries of the Deferred Action for Childhood Arrivals — which granted key protections for ’'dreamers’' — and the temporary protected status program for migrants from disaster-ravaged nations could apply for a green card immediately.

 Advertisement